 Matt, I’m interested — with your art background, did you have initial ideas around the brand or something that you were looking for it to embody?

-Luke, when someone approaches you with a distinct style, that Matt has — how do you design for that?
+Luke, when someone approaches you with a distinct style, as Matt has — how do you design for that?
 Is it a case of trying to capture the essence of it?
 Or are you looking to strengthen what’s already there?

-How important is it to have a system knowing that the design needs to sit alongside incredibly diverse artworks?
+How important is it to have a system, knowing that the design needs to sit alongside incredibly diverse artworks?

 Luke, one of the really distinct parts of the brand is the use of the red tape.
 Can you tell us more about where that idea came from?

 Rhys mentioned Dada and that was definitely a reference point.
 We talked about other fashion references and Fluxus was another one that we referenced quite heavily and spoke about a lot, because Fluxus emphasises the process over the finished product.
-With this tape, you’re kind of seeing this layering.
-It’s never perfect, it’s not a metro light billboard, it’s this process driven kind of poster that’s out there and it can be with any form that you’re using the tape for.
+With this tape, you’re seeing this layering.
+It’s never perfect, it’s not a metro light billboard, it’s this process driven poster that’s out there and it can be with any form that you’re using the tape for.
 That to us really resonated strongly and resonated with Matt, and really informed a lot of our design decisions.